The process of adding a new Activity filter consists of defining one or more conditions that will be used when the filter is applied.

 The Messages drop-down menu contains:

 Activity data limitations: Activity details are stored in our systems for a certain number of days, based on your subscription.
-Your current plan provides data on opens and clicks for 365 days, while the detail of the recipients to whom you sent a message has a 15-day limit (not extendable).

 For example, let's assume that you wish to send a re-engagement message to recipients that did not open any message sent to them between April and June, and that subscribed to your list before April.
 You will use this filter to segment your recipients and send a special, re-engagement message to the ones that match the filter's criteria.